Sammyalhashe/Neovim_config/vim-agenda/agenda.md

 # Chess/ncurses.md
 DONE: Figure out why the tui is flashing and disapearing
-TODO: Figure out how to properly create and handle subwindows
+TODO: Figure out how to properly create and handle subwindows These will be used to represent squares inside of a general "Board" window
 NOTE: It seems that calling the box() method a couple of times causes seg faults
 NOTE: Command for help `:vert h Man subwin`